aym-ie/cse15l-lab-reports/lab2.md

   }
  ```

-Here is the JUnit test that does not induce a failure into the original method for `reverseInPlace`.
+Here is the JUnit test that does not induce a failure into the original method for `reverseInPlace`:
 ```java
 @Test
   public void testReverseInPlace() {